 Residential and commercial roofing for Monticello homeowners and businesses.
 Our crews know Wright County’s permit process, the Mississippi River valley’s wind exposure, and the rooflines on every street in this city.

 Asphalt shingles cover the majority of Monticello's residential roofs, from the established neighborhoods near downtown to the subdivisions that filled in during the 2000s development wave along the I-94 corridor.
 Homes built between 1993 and 2005 are now at or approaching the end of their original shingle warranty period.
-As a TAMKO Diamond Contractor, Perfect Exteriors installs dimensional and Class 4 impact-resistant shingles from the TAMKO Heritage series, with ice and water shield underlayment standard on all eaves and valleys.
+As a TAMKO Pro Diamond Contractor, Perfect Exteriors installs dimensional and Class 4 impact-resistant shingles from the TAMKO Titan XT series, with ice and water shield underlayment standard on all eaves and valleys.

 Cedar shake roofing suits the character of Monticello's older streets near the Mississippi River waterfront and the larger wooded lots in the city's established residential neighborhoods.
 Hand-split cedar shakes offer a thick, heavily textured profile; sawn cedar shingles provide a cleaner, more uniform surface.
 Both require proper ventilation and periodic treatment to perform in Minnesota's climate.
 Perfect Exteriors installs cedar systems as part of Class A fire-rated assemblies, which most homeowners' insurance carriers in Minnesota require as a condition of coverage.